raizen74/aws-mle/README.md

 - **Random Cut Forest (RCF)**: unsupervised algorithm for detecting anomalous data points within a data set.
 - **XGBoost** has built-in techniques for handling class imbalance, such as `scale_pos_weight`.
 - **Linear Learner** algorithm can handle classification tasks, it is specifically designed to handle class imbalance by adjusting class weights.
 However, it may not be as effective in capturing complex patterns in the data as more sophisticated algorithms like XGBoost.
-- **BlazingText** is designed for natural language processing tasks like text classification and word embedding
+- **BlazingText** is designed for natural language processing tasks like text classification and word embedding.
+Important: Its intended to be used for sentences, not entire documents.

 ## SageMaker Model Monitor